How journaling improves mental health

 What is weighing on me that I have not said out loud yet?

-Knowing the benefits of journaling is one thing — actually doing it consistently is another.
-The biggest mistake people make is setting expectations too high: they imagine filling entire pages with eloquent reflections every day, and when reality falls short, they quit.
-The goal is not perfect entries — it is consistent practice.
+Knowing the benefits is one thing — doing it consistently is another.
+The biggest mistake people make is setting expectations too high.

-• Same time daily: Anchor your journaling to a specific time.
-Morning pages help you set intentions for the day; evening writing helps you process and decompress.
-Pick whichever fits your natural rhythm and protect that time.
+- Same time daily: Anchor to a specific time.
+Morning pages set intentions; evening writing helps you decompress.

-• Start with two minutes: The barrier to entry should be almost nonexistent.
-Two minutes of writing is better than zero minutes of perfection.
-Once you sit down and start, you will often write longer — but the commitment is only two minutes.
+- Start with two minutes: The barrier to entry should be almost nonexistent.
+Two minutes is better than zero.

-• Pair it with an existing habit: Attach journaling to something you already do.
-Write with your morning coffee, during your lunch break, or as part of your bedtime routine.
-Habit stacking makes new behaviors stick.
+- Pair with an existing habit: Write with your morning coffee or as part of your bedtime routine.